-When improving a website or intranet (or any content product), you can focus on findability with an IA review and assessment and with card sorting and task testing.
+When improving a website or intranet (or any information product), you can focus on findability with an IA review with card sorting.
 This article focuses on how to improve findability through card sorting.

 What is Findability?

 On page 4 of Morville’s Ambient Findability, findability is defined as “a) the quality of being locatable or navigable; b) the degree to which a particular object is easy to discover or locate; c) the degree to which a system or environment supports navigation and retrieval.”